 New undergraduate students engage in a comprehensive orientation process designed to support and guide them as they transition to MSU.
 Because of MSU’s commitment to student success, as a condition of course enrollment, all new undergraduate students are required to attend the Academic Orientation Program (AOP), an early step in the academic orientation and transitions process.

 First-year and transfer students are required to register for the Academic Orientation Program online at www.orientation.msu.edu.
-Students who do not register for and attend the Academic Orientation Program will have their admission to the university cancelled.
+Students who do not register for and attend the Academic Orientation Program cannot enroll for classes and may have their admission to the university cancelled.